Kavita-Sakariya/Kavita-Sakariya/README.md

 <h1 align="center">Hi 👋, I'm Kavita Sakariya</h1>
 <h3 align="center">
-    I am a computer engineering student, passionate about my journey as a learner in the world of full-stack development.
+    I am a computer engineering student, passionate about my journey as a learner in the world of Web development.
 </h3>

 <p align="left">